renfis/daleq/README.md

 Introduction
 ------------

-Daleq is a Data Generator DSL for Relation Databases.
-With Daleq testing SQL queries will become ridiculous easy.
+Daleq is a Test Data DSL for unit testing SQL Queries.

 TODO